-In this paper an approach for obtaining virtual models with a hand-held camera was presented.
+In this paper an approach for obtaining virtual models with a handheld camera was presented.
 The approach utilizes different components that gradually retrieve all the information that is necessary to construct virtual models from images.
-Automatically extracted features are tracked or matched between consecutive views and multi-view relations are robustly computed.
+Automatically extracted features are tracked or matched between consecutive views and multiview relations are robustly computed.
 Based on this the projective structure and motion is determined and subsequently upgraded to metric through self-calibration.
 Bundle-adjustment is used to refine the results.
 Then, image pairs are rectified and matched using a stereo algorithm and dense and accurate depth maps are obtained by combining measurements of multiple pairs.
-From these results virtual models can be obtained or, inversely, virtual models can be inserted in the original video.
+This technique was succesfully applied to the acquisition of virtual models of archaeological sites.
+There are multiple advantages: the on-site acquisition time is restricted, the construction of the models is automatic and the generated models are realistic.
+The technique allows some very promising applications such as 3D stratigraphy recording, the (automatic) generation and verification o building hypothesis, the 3D reconstruction of scenes based on archive photographs or video footage and mixing archaeological remains with virtual erconstructions in video.